Grapefruit Juice and Some Drugs Don't Mix

-Other drugs, like Allegra (fexofenadine) used to treat allergies, are moved by transporters into the body’s cells.
+Other drugs, like fexofenadine, are moved by transporters into the body’s cells.
 As shown above, grapefruit juice can block the action of transporters, decreasing the amount of drug in the body and may cause the drug to not work as well.

 Find Out if You Should Avoid Grapefruit or Other Juices